lahm3d/FACET/README.md

             ├── FACET
             └── WBT

+### Downloading GoSpatial for alternative breach algorithm:

+Download and extract the zip file, and remember the path to `go-spatial_win_*.exe` from [here](https://www.uoguelph.ca/~hydrogeo/software.shtml).
+The download link is under 'legacy software'

 ### Setting up Anaconda

 Open Window's Start button, type 'Anaconda Prompt' and launch the prompt.
 Next type in the following cmd line to navigate to `c:\chesapeake_bay\FACET` folder

         cd c:\chesapeake_bay\FACET

-Now we are going to create an unique environment for FACET copy and paste the following command:
+Now we are going to create an unique environment for FACET, copy and paste the following command:

-        conda env create -f c:\chesapeake_bay\FACET\facet36_2019.04.02.yml
+        conda env create -f c:\chesapeake_bay\FACET\facet36_2019.05.17.yml

 This creates a new environment called `facet36` and all the relevant packages needed.
 Next step is to activate the environment and run FACET